-(b) For a Public Improvement Contract with a Solicitation Document advertisement date on or after January 1, 2025 but before January 1, 2029, when the Public Improvement Contract will have an awarded Contract Amount of $15 million or more, 70 percent of the total Non-Road Diesel Equipment used on the Project Site during the performance of the Public Improvement Contract must meet or exceed United States Environmental Protection Agency Tier 4 Exhaust Emission Standards for non-road compression ignition diesel engines; or if not equipped with a Tier 4 compression ignition diesel engine, must be retrofit with a Verified Diesel Oxidation Catalyst or Verified Diesel Particulate Filter;
+(b) For a State Contracting Agency Public Improvement Contract with a Solicitation Document advertisement date on or after January 1, 2025 but before January 1, 2029, when the Public Improvement Contract will have an awarded Contract Amount of $15 million or more, 70 percent of the total Nonroad Diesel Equipment used on the Project Site during the performance of the Public Improvement Contract must meet or exceed United States Environmental Protection Agency Tier 4 Exhaust Emission Standards for non-road compression ignition diesel engines or, if not equipped with a Tier 4 compression ignition diesel engine, must be retrofitted with a Verified Diesel Oxidation Catalyst or Verified Diesel Particulate Filter;

-(c) For a Public Improvement Contract with a Solicitation Document advertisement date on or after January 1, 2029, when the Public Improvement Contract will have an awarded Contract Amount of $10 million or more, 80 percent of the total Non-Road Diesel Equipment used on the Project Site during the performance of the Public Improvement Contract must meet or exceed United States Environmental Protection Agency Tier 4 Exhaust Emission Standards for non-road compression ignition diesel engines; or if not equipped with a Tier 4 compression ignition diesel engine, must be retrofit with a Verified Diesel Oxidation Catalyst or Verified Diesel Particulate Filter.
+(c) For a State Contracting Agency Public Improvement Contract with a Solicitation Document advertisement date on or after January 1, 2029, when the Public Improvement Contract will have an awarded Contract Amount of $10 million or more, 80 percent of the total Non-Road Diesel Equipment used on the Project Site during the performance of the Public Improvement Contract must meet or exceed United States Environmental Protection Agency Tier 4 Exhaust Emission Standards for non-road compression ignition diesel engines or, if not equipped with a Tier 4 compression ignition diesel engine, must be retrofitted with a Verified Diesel Oxidation Catalyst or Verified Diesel Particulate Filter.

-(4) Notwithstanding the requirements of section (3) of this rule, 80 percent of the total Non-Road Diesel Equipment used on the Project Site during the performance of the Public Improvement Contract must meet or exceed United States Environmental Protection Agency Tier 4 Exhaust Emission Standards for non-road compression ignition diesel engines; or if not equipped with a Tier 4 compression ignition diesel engine, be retrofit with a Verified Diesel Oxidation Catalyst or Verified Diesel Particulate Filter, for the following projects:
+(2) Non-Road Diesel Equipment – Engine Requirements for Specified Projects.
+Notwithstanding the requirements of section (1) of this rule, 80 percent of the total Non-Road Diesel Equipment used on the Project Site during the performance of the State Contracting Agency Public Improvement Contract must meet or exceed United States Environmental Protection Agency Tier 4 Exhaust Emission Standards for non-road compression ignition diesel engines or, if not equipped with a Tier 4 compression ignition diesel engine, be retrofitted with a Verified Diesel Oxidation Catalyst or Verified Diesel Particulate Filter, for the Specified Projects.

-(a) The Interstate 5 Rose Quarter Project;

-(b) The Interstate 205 Abernethy Bridge Project;

-(c) The Interstate 205 Freeway Widening Project;

-(d) The State Highway 217 Northbound Project; and

-(e) The State Highway 217 Southbound Project.

-(5) The following categories of Non-Road Diesel Equipment are exempt from sections (3) and (4) of this rule:
+(3) Non-Road Diesel Equipment – Exemptions.
+The following categories of Non-Road Diesel Equipment are exempt from sections (1) and (2) of this rule:

-(a) Non-Road Diesel Equipment required for an Emergency, as determined by the Contracting Agency responsible for administering the Public Improvement Contract; and
+(a) Non-Road Diesel Equipment required for an Emergency, as determined by the State Contracting Agency responsible for administering the Public Improvement Contract; or

-(b) For a Public Improvement Contract with a Solicitation Document advertisement date before January 1, 2029, Non-Road Diesel Equipment owned and operated by a Certified Firm.
-For a Public Improvement Contract with an advertisement date before January 1, 2029, Non-Road Diesel Equipment that is owned and operated by a Certified Firm, and is otherwise compliant with the requirements of sections (3) and (4) of this rule, may be counted as compliant equipment for purposes of the calculation under section (7).
+(b) For a State Contracting Agency Public Improvement Contract with a Solicitation Document advertisement date before January 1, 2029, Non-Road Diesel Equipment owned and operated by a Certified Firm.
+For a Public Improvement Contract with an advertisement date before January 1, 2029, Non-Road Diesel Equipment that is owned and operated by a Certified Firm and is otherwise compliant with the requirements of sections (1) and (2) of this rule, may be counted as compliant equipment for purposes of the calculation under section (5)(a) of this rule.

-(6) To verify compliance with sections (3) and (4) of this rule, the Contractor must submit all required or necessary data to the Contracting Agency, according to the specifications of the Public Improvement Contract.
+(4) Non-Road Diesel Equipment – Data and Records.
+To verify compliance with sections (1) and (2) of this rule, the Contractor must submit all required or necessary data and records associated with Non-Road Diesel Equipment to the State Contracting Agency, according to the specifications of the Public Improvement Contract.

-(7) Contractor compliance with sections (3) and (4) of this rule will be determined by the following calculation:
+(5) Non-Road Diesel Equipment – Sample Calculation.
+Contractor compliance with sections (1) and (2) of this rule will be determined by the following calculation:

-(a) Total pieces of Non-Road Diesel Equipment used on the Project Site =_______
+(a) Total pieces of Non-Road Diesel Equipment used on the Project Site ……………………………………………… = _________

-(b) Multiply the answer to (7)(a) by the required percentage under sections (3) or (4) of this rule (round to the nearest whole number) = _______
+(b) Multiply the answer to (5)(a) by the required percentage under sections (1) or (2) of this rule (round to the nearest whole number) ……..………. = _________

-(c) Total pieces of Non-Road Diesel Equipment that qualify for an exemption under sections (5)(a) and (5)(b) of this rule =_______
+(c) Total pieces of Non-Road Diesel Equipment that qualify for an exemption under sections (3)(a) and (3)(b) of this rule ……………………………….. = _________

-(d) Subtract the number under section (7)(c) from the number under (7)(b) =_______
+(d) Subtract the number under section (5)(c) from the number under (5)(b) =_________